6063-as17726/AyushiShah_final-V2/README.md

 Final_Week 2:
 I decided to go ahead with the idea of creating an interactive storytelling.
 But instead of a classic children's story, I chose to represent real, diverse stories about girls beginning their period as a means of awareness for young girls.
-Interactions
+Interactions:
   Input: Clicks on the computer, button on Arduino
-  Output: Visuals on the computer, LED & sound & Haptics on Arduino Description of any external data or library that you are planning to use I would love to try and use a library to draw the characters.
-Ex. - https://github.com/gaba5/p5.shape.js Reference images, texts and projects
+  Output: Visuals on the computer, LED & sound & Haptics on Arduino Description of any external data or library that you are planning to use:
+  I would love to try and use a library to draw the characters.
+Ex. - https://github.com/gaba5/p5.shape.js Reference images, texts and projects:
     https://storymaps.arcgis.com/stories/4f8da19484ea46e0abaacee95312f26c
-Plan for user testing
+Plan for user testing:
-  I will ask different people to follow the instructions and document if there are any instructions they are unclear with Short discussion of why your project is relevant:how is it related to our readings? how does it connected to society? why is it important to you?
+  I will ask different people to follow the instructions and document if there are any instructions they are unclear with Short discussion of why your project is relevant:how is it related to our readings? how does it connected to society? why is it important to you?:
   I read somewhere that women were not considered in medical related research till about 1993.
 Because of this, a lot of healthcare today is not mindful of the actual needs of women.
 Keeping this in mind, I wanted to create a space to tell stories of different women's journey with their health.
-Pseudocode or an outline of how you plan to organize your code In the sketch file
+Pseudocode or an outline of how you plan to organize your code:
+  In the sketch file
-Documentation of visual experiments
+Documentation of visual experiments:
   ![Alt text](IMG_4474.jpg)
-Description of any code written so far
+Description of any code written so far:
   Currently, I have laid out a rough layout of what conponents will make up the code.

 HW12: